Watch our 2026 Keynotes

 Five supply chain leaders and farmers featured in the new book, Reaping What She Sows: How Women Are Fixing Our Broken Food System, will discuss their work creating the short, direct, and transparent “alternative food system".
 Their system stands in direct contrast to the extractive, exploitative long supply chains of Big Agriculture and Big Food.
 Their work includes raising capital for Black farmers to access land, creating an alternative organic produce food system in Big Ag-dominated California, re-building the Northeastern regional grain shed, one farmer, miller, and baker at a time, and reclaiming the heritage seeds of their mother cultures to build seed sovereignty.

-Reaping What She Sows author Nancy Matsumoto will moderate a panel featuring Karen Washington, Olivia Watkins, Karen Salinger, June Russell,
+Reaping What She Sows author Nancy Matsumoto will moderate a panel featuring Karen Washington, Olivia Watkins, Bu Nygrens, June Russell,

 and Mai Nguyen.
 Spanish interpretation provided.